Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 - “There are real and false victims.
 Real victims suffer from some accident or abuse from another person.
 But even real victims can become false victims if they aren’t careful.

-- “This idea of being a Victim is very important.
-In fact, somewhere below the Left Circle write this statement – ‘Victims can’t be helped, they have to be rescued.’
-Again, ‘Victims can’t be helped, they have to be rescued.’”
+- “This idea of being a Victim is essential.
+Below the Left Circle, write this statement – ‘Victims can’t be helped; they have to be rescued.’
+Again, ‘Victims can’t be helped; they have to be rescued.’”

-I will repeat it several more times to make sure they have the best chance to write the statement.
-Then I ask this very important question.
+I will repeat it several times to ensure they have the best chance to write the statement.
+Then, I ask this critical question.

 - “Why can’t Victims be helped?”